leipan/navp/docker/README.txt

   (place the 4 .nc files under $host_dir)

 . will use two navp bridging services:
-  . one deployed to 127.0.0.1:8080 running inside a container . http://higgs.jpl.nasa.gov:8080/
+  . make sure to change PORT and make them consistent in both host.cfg and settings.cfg under services/svc . one deployed to 127.0.0.1:8080 running inside a container . http://higgs.jpl.nasa.gov:8080/
   . one deployed to 127.0.0.1:28080 running inside another container